 Every sport needs a superhero, and when it comes to braaing, I’m your man.
-Having braaied every day for the last 7+ years, my tongs have seen some of of the world’s most beautiful scenery and met some amazing people.
+Having braaied every day for the last 8 or so years, my tongs have seen some of of the world’s most beautiful braai sites and met some amazing people.
 You’ll find me braaing in between the Jacaranda trees in Pretoria, along the beaches of Durban, through African landscapes, in Vegas hotel rooms… in fact anywhere you would/could find a chop and some coals.

 In 2009, April 17th to be exact, I started braaing on a dare and have done so every day since.
 A few days before that we were kuiering around the fire and, as usual, someone made a comment about how great it is to be South African, being able to braai whenever we want.
 Equally usual, someone piped up that they’d be happy to braai every day if they could.
 Now, my friends and I (as I am sure is the case with many other South Africans) have often solved the world’s problems around a braai after a few beers.
 We’ve come up with weird and wonderful inventions, and some truly inspired (and some equally stupid) ideas have been born around these fires… and BraaiBoy is one of them (wonderful that is, not stupid).

 So now, come rain or shine, you’ll find me around a fire at least once a day, and have no plans of stopping any time soon either.
 When asked when I plan to hang up my tongs, my standard response is “Hopefully never… or maybe the day I figure out how to braai ice cream”.

 Fortunately for me, no-one else has done this before, so I get to make them up as I go along, but in short:

 a) There must be fire; b) There must be meat; c) I must eat this meat

 - Potjiekos for example has been classified as a braai,